Duration

 Itinerary

-Day 7-9.
-In stunning unspoilt wilderness we leave the Lake behind and ride through the remote mountain passes of Khovsgol’s National Park.
+Day 4-6.
+In stunning, unspoilt wilderness, we leave the Lake behind and ride through the remote mountain passes and follow the rivers and smaller lakes of Khovsgol’s National Park.

-Day 15/16.
-We return to Ulaanbaatar via Erdenet city for a final meal together where we can celebrate our wonderful adventure.
+Day 14-15.
+We return to Ulaanbaatar via Erdenet, where we can have a final meal together and celebrate our wonderful adventure.

 Start planning your adventure!